jrjhealey/thesis/NOTES.md

  - Table of 'type 6'-iness, 'T4'-iness, Afp-iness etc.
   - Triangular ggtern-like graph?
  - Use of inner sheath proteins for phylogenetics may not be valid, if they transpire to be specialised basplate adapter proteins etc. They may not be fulfilling the role suspected.
+- predict the length of each PVC operon based on tape measure protein and the linear R2=0.92 relationship for the lolz.

 # Chapter 2: Phylogenetics